 It’s easy to get so busy with day-to-day work that you leave your website running, unchecked, with sub-optimal performance.
-Luckily, this blog is designed to help you get your website up to date and boost your online results.
+Luckily, this blog is full of website performance optimisation tips and techniques to get your site up to date and boost your online results.

-Here are our 18 tried-and-tested tips to optimise your website performance:
+Here are our 18 tried-and-tested steps to optimise website performance:

 1. Maximise page speed